jrt1154/Ubersicht-Newsriver/README.md

 ## Installation

-1. Copy into your Übersicht directory.
+1. Copy **newsriver.widget** folder into your Übersicht directory.
-2. Edit config.json to add/remove RSS feeds
+2. Edit config.json to add/remove RSS feeds.
+Feeds will display in order.

 ## Customization